Chapter Notes -

 Rearing of silkworm: Rearing of silkworm is known as SERICULTURE.
 Silkworms are reared on mulberry leaves as they feed on mulberry leaves.

 Life cycle of silkworm:

 Female silk moth → Lays eggs → After about 14 days eggs are hatched into larva →Grown into Pupa → Weave a net and enclosed itself → Produce liquid protein from its salivary glands moving it’s head in the shape of ‘8’ forming cocoon→ Live in the cocoon for some time → After coming out of cocoon grows into silk moth.

 Silk moth to silk:

 After they are laid by the silk moth; eggs are stored over a clean cloth or paper strips.
 When larvae are hatched from eggs, they are kept in clean bamboo trays with fresh leaves of mulberry.
 Larvae feed on mulberry leaves for about 20 to 25 days.
-After that, larvae move into tiny chambers of bamboo in which they start spinning cocoon.
+After that, larvae move into tiny chambers of bamboo in which they start spinning cocoons.
 They do it by secreting liquid protein from their salivary glands.
-Finally they enclose themselves in cocoon.
+Finally they enclose themselves in a cocoon.
 Cocoons get hardened because of exposure to air.

 Obtaining of silk from cocoon:

 First of all, cocoons are boiled and then silk fiber is separated out; using machines.
 Machine unwinds the silk thread from cocoons.
 The process by which silk fiber is obtained is called REELING THE SILK.